nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf91/nrf9160_gs.rst

         The ownership code serves as a password and proves that you own the specific nRF9160 DK.
         Therefore, do not share it with anyone.

 #.
-Click :guilabel:`Add Device` and wait for the device to reconnect to nRF Cloud.
+Click the :guilabel:`Add Device` button and wait for the device to reconnect to nRF Cloud.
    It is normal for the device to disconnect and reconnect multiple times during device provisioning.

 The nRF9160 DK is now added to your nRF Cloud account.